laboon/ebook/text/15_testing_basics.md

 One could consider __white box testing__ to be the opposite of black box testing.
 In white box testing, the tester has intimate knowledge of the codebase and tests code itself.
 White box tests can test individual functions of the code, often looking at much more granular aspects of the system than black box tests.

 Continuing the example of a desktop email application, white box tests might check the actual `sort(EmailEntry[] emails)` function, sending in various values to see what the function returns or does.
-White box testers would care about what happened specifically if a 0-length array or null reference were passed in, whereas a black box tester would only care about that if they specifically could cause it to happen from the user interface.
+White box testers would care about what happened specifically if a zero-length array or null reference were passed in, whereas a black box tester would only care about that if they specifically could cause it to happen from the user interface.
 White box tests access the code as code - checking that return values from functions are correct, ensuring that objects are instantiated properly, etc. - instead of looking at the system from a user's perspective.

 Developers often act as white box testers of their own code, but quality analysts and external testers are also often involved.
 Sometimes, there are special engineers (often called "software engineers in test") who will help build frameworks for a specific system under test for white box testing.